Vanessa Amorosi: 2010–2012: V and its delays

-2012–2018: Dave Stewart and Recording Untitled Memphis Album
+2012–2018: Dave Stewart projects

 In 2012, Amorosi began played several shows with former Eurythmics frontman Dave Stewart.
 After Amorosi's performance on the "Dave Stewart & Friends" show at the Troubadour in 2012, both became friends and later they talked about her love for gospel music and gospel arranging, as Stewart said in an interview with Noise11.com.
 She also appeared as a featured vocalist on Stewart's 2013 album Lucky Numbers.

 In a June 2014 interview with APN, Amorosi said she was working on a gospel album and her fifth studio album, which she revealed would be "completely different" to her previous releases.

 In August 2014, Amorosi was one of the stars of the Dave Stewart organized tribute event "The Beatles' 50th Anniversary at the Hollywood Bowl", performing the songs "Roll Over Beethoven", "Twist and Shout", "Get Back", and "Let It Be".
 Stewart announced on his website in April 2015, that he was writing new material with Vanessa Amorosi.

 In 2017, Amorosi was featured on a duet with Australian singer-songwriter Jon Stevens entitled "Something 'Bout You", from his album Starlight, co-written and produced by Dave Stewart.
 Stevens was introduced to Stewart by Amorosi.
 She was also featured in the song "Delicious" with Canadian singer-songwriter Daniel Powter.

 Amorosi recorded her new album in October 2016, at Royal Studios in Memphis, with Dave Stewart serving as the producer.
 She was in Los Angeles on 11 March 2017 for a photo shoot for the album, and has returned to Hollywood for post-production of the album.

-On 13 April 2018, it was announced by director Jesse Davey that post-production had begun on a music video titled "Wolf" for Vanessa Amorosi.
+On 13 April 2018, it was announced by director Jesse Davey that post-production had begun on Amorosi's music video titled "Wolf".
+This album would not be finished and released until 2023.

 2019: Back to Love

-In January 2019, a list of artists that contributed to Vanessa's upcoming "Back to Love" album were announced.
+In January 2019, a list of artists that contributed to Vanessa's upcoming Back to Love album were announced.
 These artists include Aleena Gibson, Trevor Muzzy, Louis Schoorl, Jordan Palmer, Sarah Solovay, David Gamson, and Jon Levine.

 In April 2019, Amorosi released "Heavy Lies the Head" as the lead single from her upcoming fifth studio album.
 Its release confirmed she was still signed to Universal Music Australia under a distribution deal, with a new independent label Angel Works involved as well.

 In August 2019, Amorosi announced the single "Hello Me", which was released on 6 September.
 The name of her fifth studio album Back to Love was also announced, which was released on 8 November 2019.

 In November 2019, it was announced that Amorosi would be competing in Eurovision - Australia Decides in hopes of representing Australia in the Eurovision Song Contest 2020.
 Her song "Lessons of Love" finished 3rd.